jetskeeter1/loopstudios-landing-page/README.md

 ### What I learned

 I love the using Sass, I learn to be a bit more organized with the way how I do things using nesting.
 It definitly got eaiser to do css and I did things a lot quicker than before where I have to look very intensively just to find where the css is located in the file.

+I also learn that I need to take advantage of the pseudo code more often when it comes to have effects on an elements itself.
+I would love to learn more about different methods regarding pseudo code effects.

 ### Continued development